 Base Station Management Regulations

-Tracking Electromagnetic Radiation Issues
+Tracking Electromagnetic Radiation Issues and Services

 - Base station electromagnetic waves do not release free radiated waves ( reference Q1 what is electromagnetic wave ? ), so it has no hazardous effects on human health.
 For example, the electromagnetic waves in radio stations and wireless television stations are all non-ionizing radiation and do not pose any danger on human health.